Upturn Seeks a Research Associate

 Some of our recent work includes:

-- Investigating how large hourly employers use technology to screen candidates for low-wage jobs;
+- Investigating how large hourly employers use technology to screen online job candidates;

 We are a 501(c)(3) nonprofit organization based in Washington, DC.
-Learn more about Upturn on our website: https://www.upturn.org.
+Learn more about Upturn at https://www.upturn.org.

 About the Position